Tangoe/Mobile-Procurement-API-Documentation/start/index.md

 ---
 layout: default
-title: Getting Started
+title: Getting Started register
 ---

-## Getting Started
+## Register your app

-All the info needed to get up and running
+(how to get a key)